-There's no need to worry as they regularly swim into the Pat when the lock is open to look for prey.
-There are eight weir gates which open twice a day and the clever creatures are able to make their way in and out as they please.
+There is no need to worry as they regularly swim into the Pat when the lock is open to look for prey.
+There are eight weir gates that open twice a day and the clever creatures are able to make their way in and out as they please.

-- Dolphins are regularly seen in the Patawolonga, it is not a problem and may visit the Patawolonga 4-5 times a year
+- Dolphins are regularly seen in the Patawalonga, it is not a problem they visit the Patawalonga 4-5 times a year.

-- Dolphins often swim into the Pat when the barge is open, looking for prey ( Fish)
+- Dolphins often swim into the Pat when the barge is open, looking for fish.

-There are 8 weir gates which open twice a day, except for a dodge tide, to enable the dolphins to make their way in and out of the Patawolonga.
+There are eight weir gates that open twice a day, except for a dodge tide, to enable the dolphins to make their way in and out of the Patawalonga.